-You generally will not be subject to U.S. federal income tax with respect to gain realized on the sale, exchange or other taxable disposition of our Class A Common Stock, unless:
+You generally will not be subject to U.S. federal income or withholding tax with respect to gain realized on the sale, exchange or other taxable disposition of our Class A Common Stock (other than a redemption that is treated as a distribution for U.S. federal income tax purposes and taxed as described above), unless: